JoshuaLampert/KernelInterpolation.jl/docs/src/tutorial_noisy_data.md

 ```

 which confirms our findings above as the errors of the stabilized schemes are smaller than the error of the unregularized interpolation.
+Note that we did not put much effort in optimizing the regularization parameter or the number of centers for the least-squares approximation
+and that there is still room for improvement.

 [^Fasshauer2007]:
     Fasshauer (2007):